Key Quote

 RAD — REGRESS

 The poem charts a devastating regression from cosmic possibility to racial profiling.
 The boy begins as a 'supernova' — a celestial body of immense energy and potential — and ends as a suspect who 'fits a description.'
-His identity is overwritten by the racial stereotype imposed upon him: he is no longer a child, a student, a dreamer, but a body that matches a criminal profile.
-Femi shows how systemic racism does not merely disadvantage Black children but actively destroys their sense of self, replacing wonder with fear and potential with suspicion.
+His identity is overwrittenoverwritten — Replaced or obscured by something imposed from outside by the racial stereotype imposed upon him: he is no longer a child, a student, a dreamer, but a body that matches a criminal profile.
+Femi shows how systemic racism does not merely disadvantage Black children but actively destroys their sense of self, replacing wonder with fear and potential with suspicionsuspicion — A feeling that someone is guilty of wrongdoing, without proof.

 Key Words